 Barbara Green, CPA, had begun a career as a daily money manager in fall 2010 after 25 years in public practice and 5½ years with the U.S. Department of Defense’s Office of Inspector General.
-She now does financial money management consultant work for people who can’t or won’t do such tasks themselves.
+Now one of the great financial money management consultants, she does work for people who can’t or won’t do such tasks themselves.
 In the case of the 94-year-old man, he had a complicated financial situation that he could no longer handle on his own.

 “He was throwing things away that needed to be kept,” Green said.

 So Green worked with the man’s grandson to organize his affairs.
 On an ongoing basis, she reconciles accounts, ensures that bills are paid and even sorts through the mail.
-She also consults with the 94-year-old to answer financial questions and help him complete essential tasks.
+She also consults with the 94-year-old to answer financial questions for senior citizens and help him complete essential tasks.

 A PROBLEM GROWING WITH AGE

-Demand for the types of services Green provides is growing largely due to the rapid graying of the U.S. population.
+Demand for the money management for seniors services that Green provides is growing largely due to the rapid graying of the U.S. population.
 Consider the following:

-Why are these facts important to CPAs?
+Why are these facts important to CPAs and money management consultants?
 Because older people are much more likely to develop dementia, Alzheimer’s disease and other ailments that affect their ability to manage finances.
 In the case of Alzheimer’s disease, which is the most common form of dementia, symptoms in 95% of cases don’t appear until after age 60, and the risk of developing it rises rapidly after age 65, according to the National Institute on Aging, part of the National Institutes of Health.

-James Sullivan, CPA/PFS, a Chicago-based expert in how accountants should handle elder-care issues, recommends that CPAs ready themselves to deal with the complications that come with an aging client base.
+James Sullivan, CPA/PFS, a Chicago-based expert in how accountants should handle elder-care issues, recommends that money management consultants ready themselves to deal with the complications that come with an aging client base.
 “Any CPA firm that works with individuals on an ongoing basis will face these issues,” he said.

 Sullivan co-authored a JofA article (“CPAs in an Aging Society: When Alzheimer’s Disease Affects a Client,” Jan.
 2010, page 44) that outlined ways for CPAs to deal ethically with clients suffering from diminished mental acuity.
-This article deals with the emerging field of daily money management (DMM) and examines the opportunities and challenges for CPAs in providing or overseeing the services DMMs handle.
+This article deals with the emerging field of daily money management (DMM) and examines the opportunities and challenges for CPAs in providing or overseeing the services money management consultants handle.